Tara Rethore

 Hop on a call, join an event, or scan social media and you’ll find numerous references.
-Many friends, colleagues, and neighbors are celebrating graduation, a long-standing tradition that feels all the more rich following months of global isolation.
+Many friends, colleagues, and neighbors are celebrating graduation, a long-standing tradition that continues to delight us.
 Speeches applaud accomplishments and look to the future.

 It’s commencement season.

 Commencement means a beginning or new start.
 High school and university graduates are beginning new chapters in their lives and careers.
 This year, business is experiencing a similar opportunity.
-We’re emerging from persistent crisis and rethinking how and where we work.
+We’re navigating significant economic and societal shifts and rethinking how and where we work.
 We’re highlighting what we achieved and re-envisioning the future, once again embracing a longer view.
 For graduates and business alike, it’s commencement season.

 What parts of the playing field have been leveled over the last year?